mikepthomas/projects/_posts/printer-hypercube.md

 # Rebuild the Anet A8

-Once I have upgraded everything to this point I should have all the original parts left over to rebuild it back into the original frame... or maybe reuse them to build a Voron Legacy? ;)
+Once I have upgraded everything to this point I should have all the original parts left over to rebuild it back into the original frame... or maybe reuse them to build a Voron Legacy? :wink:

+[Filament]: #
+[Amazon Basics PETG (Red)]: printer-filament#amazon-basics-petg-red
+[Tinmorry PETG (Black)]: printer-filament#tinmorry-petg-black